Mel-ReadB4int/Mel-ReadB4int/README.md

 - i use 'guys','bro' and 'girl' in a gender neutral way
 - pls use tone tags around me if possible
 - **do not vent to me.** i have my own problems to deal with (unless your my friend)
+- if you dislike and of my kins & comforts feel free to hide me :>

 ### 👾 DNI :D
 -  homophobic, biphobic, transphobic, lesbophobic, panphobic + etc.